acquitelol/elle/README.md

 # ₊˚ Elle ♡︎

-### An experimental, purely functional language built in Rust using QBE as its backend
+### An experimental, functional language built in Rust using QBE as its backend

 ‎ ‎ ╱|、
 <br />